 Q: Why is it okay for you to use marijuana or drink alcohol, but not for me?

-Q: I heard marijuana is not as bad if it's just in a brownie…right?
+Q: I heard marijuana is not as bad if you are eating it instead of smoking it.
+Is that true?

 Q: My friends are starting to use marijuana (or drink alcohol), but I don't want to.
 What should I tell them?
 I don't want to lose my friends.